 We’re back at our desks ready to take on the new year along with all of the opportunities and challenges 2018 is sure to bring.
-2017 was an exciting ride that we can’t help but to reflect on as we start to think about what challenges and problems we want to help brands solve next.
+2017 was an exciting ride that we can’t help but reflect on as we start to think about what challenges and problems we want to help brands solve next.

 Personalization and customer experiences have started to take the world by storm, as companies like Amazon and Airbnb are leading the experience revolution, charging with full force into 2018.
-Every other brand who knows what’s good for them have followed suit or at least thought about it.
+Every other brand who knows what’s good for them has followed suit or at least thought about it.

 2017 was full of inspiration and transformation as some of the leading brands started to bring the concept of personalized digital experiences to life.
 We’ve rounded up some of the most exemplary articles of this movement to help inspire your brand’s new year’s resolution.